 When the muscles in the legs experience spasticity, they tighten and range of motion becomes limited.
 As a result, individuals develop an abnormal gait.

 Common gait patterns demonstrated by spasticity in the legs include:

 - Toe walking

 - Crouch gait (when the ankles, knees, and hips remain continuously bent)

 - Scissor gait (when the knees touch or cross over one another while the feet are spread apart)

-They can generally maintain a job, play adaptive sports, drive with car adaptations, and perform many activities of daily living all on their own.
+Even with severely affected legs, many people with cerebral palsy learn to be functionally independent by learning alternative ways to make up for impaired motor control called compensatory strategies.
+As a result, many individuals learn to maintain a job, play adaptive sports, use adaptive tools, drive with car adaptations, and perform many activities of daily living all on their own.

 Developing a strong sense of independence can help individuals with CP feel more confident in their bodies and abilities.

 Orthotic devices such as braces, splints, and casts provide structural support, which can help individuals with cerebral palsy improve their form.
 They help hold the limb in place and promote musculoskeletal alignment so individuals can walk more naturally.